Brewers boost pitching with Pomeranz, Black from Giants

 “We are pleased to add a veteran presence in Drew Pomeranz and a high-velocity arm in Ray Black to the organization,” Brewers president of baseball operations and general manager David Stearns said.

-Until the Giants recently began winning, there had been thoughts Bumgarner — the 2014 World Series MVP — would surely be on the trading block, but he is staying put as San Francisco (54-53) tries to contend in manager Bruce Bochy’s final season before retirement.
+Until the Giants recently began winning, there had been thoughts Bumgarner — the 2014 World Series MVP — would surely be on the trading block, but the free-agent-to-be isn’t going anywhere for now as San Francisco (54-53) tries to contend in manager Bruce Bochy’s final season before retirement.

-Also Wednesday, San Francisco obtained second baseman Scooter Gennett from the Reds for a player to be named.
-Cincinnati will send $2.15 million to the Giants to cover much of the $3,153,226 left in Gennett’s $9,775,000 salary.
-Gennett is expected to join the team Friday at Colorado.
+Also on Wednesday, San Francisco obtained second baseman Scooter Gennett from the Reds for a player to be named.
+Cincinnati will send $2.15 million to the Giants to cover much of the $3,153,226 left on Gennett’s $9,775,000 salary.
+Gennett is expected to join the team Friday in Colorado.

 On Monday, Milwaukee traded for right-hander Jordan Lyles to boost the rotation.
 Lyles traveled to the Bay Area on Tuesday and was set to start Wednesday night’s interleague game at Oakland.
 The Brewers lost the series opener 3-2 in 10 innings.